LIPS-scheme/lips/README.md

 Executable also return S-Expression according to SRFI-176 use `lips --version` or `lips -V`.

-## Name Genesis
+## Name

-The name LISP is recursive acronym LIPS Is Pretty Simple.
+The name LIPS is recursive acronym which expand into LIPS Is Pretty Simple.
 This name was used because first version was very simple implementation.
 It's not that simple anymore, but still it should be pretty easy to modify.
 Note that some parts of the code may be more complex.

 ## License